maklipsa/maklipsa.github.io/_posts/2017-02-27-Could_not_load_file_or_assembly_or_one_of_its_dependencies.md

 ---
 layout: post
 title: Could not load file or assembly or one of its dependencies.
 description: "This post is an analysis of 'Could not load file or assembly'.
-Why it happens and how to diagnose it"
+Why it happens and how to diagnose it."
 modified: 2017-02-27
 tags: [.NET, cookit, Fusion log, assembly, assembly binding, assembly redirect]
 image: